Is My Dog Allergic?

 • If you find small black particles which become red when pressed, there is evidence of flea infestation.

-• Your veterinarian may also diagnose your pet based on the symptoms they pose.
+• Your veterinarian may diagnose your pet based on the symptoms they pose.

 • They may also conduct an intradermal skin testing to confirm diagnosis.